openzoom/sdk/README.txt

   Welcome to the OpenZoom SDK project.

   The OpenZoom SDK project can easily be imported into Eclipse through the "Import..." command.
-Please set the Eclipse OPENZOOM_HOME linked resource to point to the master branch of the OpenZoom SDK project and get started!
+First, please set the Eclipse OPENZOOM_HOME linked resource point to the master branch of the OpenZoom SDK project and get started!

   Instructions: OPENZOOM_HOME Linked Resource (Eclipse)
   ----------------------------------------------------------------------------